-If your shares are held in street name and you do not provide voting instructions to the broker, bank or other nominee who holds your shares as described above under "How Do I Vote?," the bank, broker or other nominee that holds your shares does not have the authority to vote your unvoted shares.
-If your broker cannot vote your shares on a particular matter because it has not received instructions from you, this is referred to as a "broker non-vote."
+If your shares are held in street name and you do not provide voting instructions to the broker, bank or other nominee who holds your shares as described above under "How Do I Vote?," the bank, broker or other nominee that holds your shares has the authority to vote your unvoted shares on Proposal 2 even if it does not receive instructions from you.
+We encourage you to provide voting instructions.
+This ensures your shares will be voted at the meeting in the manner you desire.
+If your broker cannot vote your shares on a particular matter because it has not received instructions from you and does not have discretionary voting authority on that matter or because your broker, bank or other nominee chooses not to vote on a matter for which it does have discretionary voting authority, this is referred to as a "broker non-vote."

-What Vote is Required to Approve the Proposal and How are Votes Counted?
+What Vote is Required to Approve Each Proposal and How are Votes Counted?